tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

   ```

 11. Many lines of commands can be stored in file (script) and executed sequentially

   ```
   bash script.sh
   ```

+  Each "pipe line" is like a sentence in English.
+It can stand on its own.
+It tells the computer to do something and output the result.
+The script will be composed of several pipelines.

 12. Values can be passed into a script by listing them as argumnents which are stored sequentially into variables: `$1`, `$2`, `$3`, etc
   ```